-AT&T asserts that the State Administrative Manual Section 8422.1 does not prevent the Commission from providing monthly or bimonthly disbursements to CASF Broadband Infrastructure Fund grant recipients since it does not address the frequency of payments.
+AT&T asserts that the State Administrative Manual Section 8422.1 has nothing to prevent the Commission from providing monthly or bimonthly disbursements to CASF Broadband Infrastructure Fund grant recipients since it does not address the frequency of payments.
 NBNCBC agrees with AT&T's proposal and believes grantees should receive funding on a more frequent basis, either monthly or bi-monthly as this would benefit small organizations with tighter cash flow.
 CCRP states that the Commission should develop a process under which grantees with limited resources, who are not incumbent providers, can access funding earlier in project development.
-Amount of the state of the

 CETF suggests that there should be some limited upfront funding, for example 25 percent, to allow infrastructure grantees to get started, but payments based on milestones achieved supported by full documentation (e.g. receipts, invoices, and purchase orders) is appropriate.
 CCBC states the current reimbursement process has proven effective in safeguarding public funds and that a monthly payment would disproportionately benefit large incumbents.
-40 CETF does not see obvious benefits of AT&T's suggestion of monthly funding,
+CETF does not see obvious benefits of AT&T's suggestion of monthly funding, absent the grantee reaching performance milestones in the project.
+Race opposes AT&T's suggestion of monthly funding as it is not linked to milestones/progress and thus may result in waste, fraud and abuse.
+Race agrees with CETF's suggestion that there should be some allowed upfront funding, for example 25 percent, to allow infrastructure grantees to get started and agrees that milestone-based payments supported by full documentation is acceptable.
+Conifer suggests no alternation to the payment process in order to